Summary: Rules for the Direction of the Mind (page 4)

 12.

-Here, Descartes once again criticises scholasticism, particularly the dialectic taught in these schools—arguments in which a thesis is defended through reasoning or syllogisms.
-He demonstrates that the syllogism is purely formal:
+Here, Descartes once again criticises scholasticism, particularly the dialectic taught in these schools: arguments in which a thesis is defended through syllogistic reasoning.
+He argues that the syllogism is purely formal:

-The person using it can only conclude that what he deduces is true if he already knows the answer, or the material truth of that answer.
+One can only conclude that what is deduced is true if one already knows the answer — or the material truth of it.

 In other words, the syllogism is sterile.

-In Rule XII, Descartes presents the imagination, the senses, and memory as faculties that can help
+In Rule XII, Descartes presents imagination, the senses, and memory as faculties that can help

 the understanding in the search for truth.
 However, they must be used with caution, as they can also be sources of error: The understanding alone, it is true, has the power to perceive the truth; yet it must be aided by the imagination, the senses, and memory